ExLeonem/garnet/README.md

 ### Windows related

 - exec "diesel" not found.
 Currently no applicable solution.
 (Win10 Pro)
+- Opening some specific script files on windows may cause docker-compose up to break (namely wait-for-it.sh) seemingly because of the character encoding.

 ### Docker

 1. Docker can't create socket for given port.
 - Check if the container was already created with `docker ps -a` and execute it manually with `docker start <container_id>`.
 Or try to run `docker-compose up -d` again.
-- To prevent this issue of occuring you need to give docker more memory.
+- To prevent this issue of occuring you need to give docker more memory space.